New Zealand Post-Study Work Visa 2026: 3-Year Open Work Visa, Eligibility & PR Pathway

 |---|---|---|---|

-| Trades & Technician Pathway | 18 months of NZ work experience in a trade/technician role | PSWV holders in trade/technician occupations | Brand-new pathway — previously no separate route for trades |
+| Trades & Technician Pathway (from 24 Aug 2026) | At least 4 years of post-qualification trade/technician experience, including at least 1.5 years in New Zealand | PSWV holders in trade/technician occupations | Brand-new route — previously trades had no dedicated SMC pathway |

 | Green List — Straight to Residence | Job offer in Green List occupation | ICT, engineering, healthcare professionals | Unchanged — remains the fastest PR pathway |